2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/smce.md

 authenticates with AWS to perform actions.
 SMCE accounts have a 60 day password/access key regeneration policy and so we need to prepare to regularly regenerate this access key.

-We track which clusters have had their `hub-continuous-dpeloyer` access key regenerated and when in this issue <https://github.com/2i2c-org/infrastructure/issues/2434> which also includes the steps for regeneration.
+We track which clusters have had their `hub-continuous-deployer` access key regenerated and when in this issue <https://github.com/2i2c-org/infrastructure/issues/2434> which also includes the steps for regeneration.
 Make sure to add the new cluster to this issue.